Jayne Jönssonaffiliated with the university, Research student, MA, MSc

-My dissertation research is a collection thesis and investigates what business/market entails for third sector organisations, its opportunities, challenges and implications.
-Due to the increasing scarcity of funding (hence increased competition for funding) many NPOs and NGOs are obliged to look at and/or adopt market solutions as an alternative or supplementary way of accessing resources.
-The field work that involves three organizations in Sweden and two organizations in South Africa have been completed as of Spring 2017, however additional interviews will be carried out whenever necessary.
-Most of the cases show influences of market logics, although in varied degrees.
+In my PhD dissertation I study third sector organizations specifically nonprofit and non-governmental organizations, in Sweden and South Africa.
+Due to the increasing scarcity of funding (hence increased competition for funding) many of these organizations are pressured to look at and/or adopt market solutions as an alternative or supplementary way of accessing resources.
 This phenomenon is relevant and interesting in many respects as nonprofit organisations are premised on achieving social mission, not market goals.

-Afrikagrupperna, a solidarity NGO that partners with organizations in Southern Africa that work so that people could access their rights.
+Afrikagrupperna is a solidarity NGO that partners with organizations in Southern Africa that advocate for social change so that people could access their rights.
 Afrikagrupperna and its two partners in South Africa, Wellness Foundation (WF) and Surplus People Project (SPP), in an aid development partnership, serve as the second (multiple) case.
 Despite being a SIDA framework organization (or precisely because of it), Afrikagrupperna acknowledges their funding vulnerability and has tried to find ways to diversify funding resources (more recently through fundraising) that has resulted in some tension.
 WF works with advocacy especially for the rights of thousands of care workers (a female-dominated occupation) who provide primary health care for the communities but are not recognized as workers, thereby not accorded the rights that other laborers enjoy.
 SPP works with poor farmers and advocates for their rights.
 The target groups for both organizations are usually from poor communities and live in the so-called townships.
 Funding challenges are more prominent in the case of WF that made them venture in a social enterprise that has not so far yielded the targeted results.

-My third case and paper involves an NGO working to combat poverty and exclusion through aid, fair trade and integration.
-Especially interesting with this case is the organization's efforts to promote fair trade by selling fair trade products through volunteer-manned stores across Sweden.
+My third case is Individuell Människohjälp that works to combat poverty and exclusion through aid, fair trade and integration.
+Especially interesting was the organization's efforts to promote fair trade by selling fair trade products through volunteer-manned stores across Sweden.
 The organization aims to help small producers (buy giving them support and buying their products) and to sell these products in a highly competitive Swedish market.
-One of the challenges that the organization faces is how to increase sales while staying attuned to what the organization as an NGO is supposed to be about.
+One of the challenges that the organization faced was how to increase sales while staying attuned to what the organization as an NGO was supposed to be about.

 Apart from research, I have had teaching duties in different courses both in the Bachelor and Master levels.
 Recently resumed some teaching and shall increase its extent in the coming school term.
 Prior to my PhD studies at Lund University I have worked in different organizations/sectors for many years.